joshchng/joshchng/README.md

 - 🎓 I'm studying Data Science at UC Berkeley, Class of 2025.
 - 🌱 I’m currently learning more about backend development and data science.
-- 💼 I work at a tech startup developing an email client similar to Superhuman.
+- 💼 I worked at a tech startup developing an email client similar to Superhuman.
 - 📊 I work on backend data integrations for the Berkeley IT department.
 - ⚽ In my spare time, I referee intramural soccer and manage multiple academic responsibilities.
 - 📍 Based in Berkeley, CA.